 The course’s three par 5 holes, as well as its 13th hole (a par 4), involve water, and unlike the norm, the final hole is a par 3, though a challenging one.

-Located in West Orange right near Blue Oak, this course is a short drive from the Montclair Indoor Golf Club, a fun practice spot that ranks among our favorite Montclair activities.
+This West Orange golf course is a short drive from the Montclair Indoor Golf Club, a fun practice spot that ranks among our favorite Montclair activities.

 Take in the Manhattan skyline as you tee up on the same course that has hosted recent MGA and NJSGA championships, not to mention four New Jersey State Opens.